qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 In the above code, we execute a search against our collection using the prepared sparse vector query.
 The `client.search` method takes the collection name and the query vector as inputs.
 The query vector is constructed using the `models.NamedSparseVector`, which includes the indices and values derived from the query text.
 This is a crucial step in efficiently retrieving relevant documents.

-Those familiar with the Qdrant API will notice that the extra care taken to be consistent with the existing named vectors API -- this is to make it easier to use sparse vectors in existing codebases.
-As always, you're still able to apply payload filters, shard keys, and other advanced features you've come to expect from Qdrant.

 ```python
 ScoredPoint(id=1, version=0, score=3.4292831420898438, payload={}, vector={'text': SparseVector(indices=[2001, 2002, 2010, 2018, 2032, ...], values=[1.0660614967346191, 1.391068458557129, 0.8903818726539612, 0.2502821087837219, ...])}, shard_key=None)
 ```